rturrado/word_converter/README.md

 The `file_writer` constructor just checks that the file stream is good.
 It doesn't check the file already exists.
 The base class just exposes one `write` method, which grabs the output stream and writes a text to it.

-#### Conversion manager

-The `conversion_manager`:
-- reads an input text from an `input_reader`,
-- processes it using a `parser`, and
-- writes it out to a list of `output_writer`s.

-It basically contains a static `run` function that:
-- Keeps reading sentences from an `input_reader` until the end of the file is reached.
-- Texts that do not form a sentence (i.e. that do not end in a period) are not converted.
-All the texts are written out though.
-- Every input sentence that needs to be processed is sent to the `parser`, and the result of this parsing appended to an output sentence.
-- Once an input sentence has been processed, the output sentence is sent out to the different writers.

 #### Tokenizer

+The `tokenizer` receives an `input_reader` upon construction, and keeps reading sentences from it until the end of the stream is reached.
-The `tokenizer` receives a text upon construction, and regex searches it for different patterns (space, dash, period, or word).
+Every sentence is regex searched for different patterns (space, dash, period, or word).
+The reading of sentences is done at `operator()`, and the regex searches at `get_next_token()`.
-This search is done at `operator()`, a coroutine that yields the found tokens back to the caller.
+Both methods form a nested coroutine that yields the found tokens back to the caller.
 Notice that text not fitting any of the patterns will still be captured, whether as a prefix of the search operation, or as a remainder of the search loop, and yielded as a token of type `other`.
-Once the input text has been completely processed, an `end` token is yielded.
+Once the stream has been completely processed, an `end` token is yielded.

-For debugging purposes, the `tokenizer` also keeps track of a *source location*, an offset to the start of the returned token within the input text.

 #### Lexer

 The `lexer` hides the `tokenizer` implementation to the `parser`, and offers:
-- two main methods: `advance_to_next_token` and `get_current_token`,
+- two main methods: `advance_to_next_token` and `get_current_token`, and
-- two helper methods: `get_current_lexeme` and `get_current_text` to access the two members of a token, and
+- two helper methods: `get_current_lexeme` and `get_current_text` to access the two members of a token.
-- two methods for debugging purposes: `get_source_text` and `get_source_location`.

 #### Parser

-The `parser`:
-- is constructed from an input text corresponding to a sentence, i.e., a text ending in a period character;
-- creates  a `lexer`, passing it this input text, and an `AST` (Abstract Syntax Tree);
-- calls a `start` method, where all the parsing is effectively done, and
-- returns an output text via the `AST`.
+The `parser` is constructed from an `input_reader`, and creates  a `lexer`, passing it this input reader, and an `AST` (Abstract Syntax Tree).
+The `parse` method calls a `start` method, where all the parsing is effectively done, and returns an output text via the `AST`.

 The `start` method is the entry point to a descendent parser implementation, based on an LL1 grammar.
 Typical descendent parser implementations define a function for each element of the grammar.